 Storage shortage is a reality for many iPhone owners: whether the culprit is apps, music or (most commonly) photos and videos, most of us have run out of space at some key moment.
 And you can't upgrade an iPhone's internal storage.

 But don't worry: help is at hand.
-In this article we share our top tips for managing the space available on your iPhone and for getting the most out of every last megabyte and freeing up space for new apps and photos.
+In this article we share our top tips for managing the storage available on your iPhone, getting the most out of every last megabyte and freeing up space for new apps and photos.

 As an aside, note that even though you can't upgrade the internal storage, you can supplement an iPhone's capacity with external storage accessories; it's also worth reading our tips on how to increase iPhone storage.
-Plus: don't miss our top iOS 10 tips article, and if you're struggling with battery life on your iPhone, read our top tips for getting more battery life from your iPhone.
+Plus: don't miss our top iOS tips article, and if you're struggling with battery life on your iPhone, read our top tips for getting more battery life from your iPhone.

 Delete apps you don't need

 This is an obvious and (mostly) straightforward place to start.
 There are bound to be apps you downloaded and only used once, or have replaced with something better.
 Ditch them.
-The benefit of deleting a few apps is that you could free up as much as 500MB with very little effort.
+By deleting a few apps you could free up as much as 500MB with very little effort.